indrz/indrz-be/README.md

 ## Licence
 indrz is under GNU General Public License v3.0.
-The name "indrz" is not allowed to be used by third parties and is a trademark.
+The name "indrz" trademarked and is not allowed to be used by third parties and is a trademark.
 Other than that you can do what you want accordingly

 ## Documentation